EirikHaughom/OSDUBootcamp/Labs/Module 8 - Working with the Reservoir DDMS/readme.md

 Load the [postman collection](RDDMS_postman_collection.json).
 Set the REST server address.
 ![Set the server address](rddms-postman.png)

-0. `Refresh Token` to fetch bearer token
+0. Don't use `Refresh Token` to fetch bearer token today, instead copy your PS# `az account get-access-token` as bearer token.
 1. `Get Data Spaces List`.
 Currently there is one.
 2. `Get Resources List` List all resources contained in a data space.
 In our example, we have a Grid2d regular surface represetation of a HorizonInterpretation of a GeneticBoundary Feature, a CRS definition and a reference to the grid data array.
 3. `Get All Resources` What is the name of the Feature, and what does the Grid2d represent?
 UUID's are used reference resources in RDDMS and externally